-Senior Management and I.T. are responsible for preventing data breaches from cyber criminals, hackers and identity thieves
+Senior Management and IT are responsible for Network Security to prevent data breaches from cyber criminals, hackers and identity thieves

-Implementing a layered security strategy requires a great deal more than buying an off-the-shelf security product.
+Implementing a layered network security strategy requires a great deal more than buying an off-the-shelf security product.

 To ensure total security you need an integrated solution that has been designed and implemented by professionals who understand the ever-evolving threats your organisation is now facing.

 Board Management (including IT) should be responsible for:

 - IT security policies that preserve the confidentiality, integrity, and availability of systems and information used by the business.

 It is therefore essential not only to have a good network security system with the right technology in place but also to have the right security policies and training, which helps employees to keep security awareness in mind at all times.

 Not every user should have access to your network.
 To keep out potential attackers, you need to recognise each user and each device.
 Then you can enforce your security policies.
 You can block non-compliant endpoint devices or give them only limited access.
 This process is called network access control (NAC).